Dunlop Cup (Scotland)

 The Dunlop Cup was a professional golf tournament played annually in Scotland from 1909 to 1912.
-Robert Thomson won in 1911 and 1912 and so won the cup outright.

 History

 Entry was restricted to PGA members of the Scottish section and other professionals attached to a Scottish club.
-Prize money was £25 with £20 for the winner and £5 for the runner-up.
-The cup became the permanent property of any player winning it three times or two years in succession.
-Robert Thomson won in 1911 and 1912 and so won the cup outright.
+Prize money was £25, with £20 for the winner and £5 for the runner-up.
+The cup became the permanent property of any player who won it three times or two years in succession.
+Robert Thomson won in 1911 and 1912, so he won the cup outright.
 The event was played either the day after or the day before the Scottish qualifying for the News of the World Match Play.

 Winners

-In 1910 there was an 18-hole playoff on the following day.
-Kinnell scored 75, Fernie 76 and Thomson 79.
+In 1910, there was an 18-hole playoff on the following day.
+Kinnell scored 75, Fernie 76, and Thomson 79.
 Fernie took the second prize of £5.